albanread/BCPLRevival/README.md

 **Takeaway:** LLMs can augment human effort in programming but cannot replace training and fostering skilled programmers.

 ---
-## Attempt to work with Google Gemini to build a BCPL JIT compiler in rust.
+## My Attempt to work with Google Gemini to build a BCPL JIT compiler in rust.

 The LLM suggested rust, I find rust more difficult than C personally, although it is good at catching mistakes and incomplete code, my gut feeling is the lexer and parser will be the easy part.

 Well so far we have got to the Semantic analyser, and I am currently a bit stuck on that :)

 Code generation is going to be interesting ...

+I am going to base the execution model on the model described by cintcode.

+The nice thing about Gemini, is that in contrast to ChatGPT and Claude, it is far less inclined to throw my existing code away when it makes a change, a habit that is incredibly annoying.

-Gemini Pro are tight fisted on LLM time as well..
+Gemini Pro are very tight fisted on LLM time though, and I am not paying hundreds for credits.

 ---